 40405 Browns Ln

 Photo of Village Winery.
 Photo by Jeremy Glesner, All Rights Reserved

 Just a short drive from The Barns, is the small family-operated, Village Winery.
 The simple tasting room sits next to an old weathered barn with a slight lean.
 The owner bottles his wine in pouches, similar to the kind you’ll find in box wines.
 Turns out it’s cheaper than glass bottles and does the same job.
 His specialty is fruit wines, apple and raspberry -- with elderberry being of particular note.
 Be sure to also try the “non-alcoholic” tea drinks and the vinaigrette.
-Dogs are welcome on the grounds (no patio or porch area available)**.
+Dogs are welcome in the tasting room and on the grounds (no patio or porch area provided).

 Photo inside the Tasting Room of Village Winery.
 Photo by Jeremy Glesner, All Rights Reserved

 Leesburg has many local attractions worth exploring should you have an entire weekend to do so.
 Walk the town’s historic streets, visit local markets and pop into an antique shop or old general store for a step back in time.

 Set along the Potomac River, Leesburg has history in abundance.
 The historic downtown has one of the best preserved and most picturesque downtowns in Virginia.
 There are 21 entries on the National Register of Historic Places, including the grand courthouse.
 Grab the dog for a city stroll.

 Photo of Historic Leesburg, VA.
 Photo by m01229/ CC BY 2.0

 This estate is operated by the National Trust for Historic Preservation.
 It was built in the late 1700s, in the Federal-style.
 It started as a wheat farm, but expanded to include other grains, sheep, a gristmill and a saw mill, and a vineyard.
 In the fall, they offer a guided tour of the grounds with your dog.
 The walk is $20 per dog.